alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 40 %}

- and so the
-way to get this out is to stop being implicit about eyeshadows can actually be explicit about them one of my favorite lines from the zone of Python which is a statement of explicit shared values for Python programmers explicit is better than implicit if we talk about our values and we talk about the things we care about that can be really valuable and that's how you close those disagreements I asked earlier if any of you had been in meetings where everyone agreed to do something and they had different agreements and one what we often do that is have meeting minutes have a list of agreed actions that is sent out to everyone that they can then look at and say hey I didn't agree to do that or this is different from my recollection but then it gets it out at the open rather than coming back to the next meeting and realize you all thought something different
+The way to get this out is to stop being implicit about shared values -- be explicit about them.

+One of my favourite lines from the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) (itself an explicit statement of shared values for Python programmers): **explicit is better than implicit**.

+If we talk about our values and we talk about the things we care about, that can be really valuable.
+That's how you close those disagreements.

+I asked earlier if any of you had been in meetings where everyone agreed to do something, and they had different ideas of what they'd agreed.
+So what we often do is have **meeting minutes**, a list of agreed actions that is sent out to everyone.
+Something they can look at and say, "Hey I didn't agree to do that" or "This is different from my memory" but then it comes out in the open -- rather than coming back to the next meeting and realising you all thought something different.

 {% slide suspicious-minds 41 %}

- and one example of a
-statement of shared values that we've already talked about once this morning is the code of conduct this is a really explicit statement of shared of our values as organizers and beliefs about this event and what happens is if you're somebody who's thinking coming to the conference you can read this and you can see what our values are and if you thinks this sounds like a friendly conference as all of you find people clearly do then you might come to this conference and I think this is a going to be a good place for me to come to and if you read this and it doesn't align with your worldview it doesn't feel like an event where you'd be safe you might not you don't think you'd trust yourself to be okay there you don't come but by making that explicit and getting it out of the way early we save ourselves the houseless time to deal with somebody who turns up who wasn't expecting it and
+One example of a statement of shared values that we've already talked about once this morning is the [**code of conduct**](https://2018.pyconuk.org/code-conduct/).
+This is an explicit statement of our shared values as organizers, and our beliefs about this event.

+If you're somebody who's thinking of coming to the conference, you can read this, you can see what our values are and if you thinks this sounds like a friendly conference, then you might come along.
+And if you read this and it doesn't align with your worldview; it doesn't feel like an event where you'd be safe; you might not trust yourself to be okay there -- so you don't come.

+By making that explicit and getting it out of the way early, we save ourselves the hassle and time to deal with somebody who turns up with the wrong expectations.